Sagarv812/WinteROS_2025/Week 2/week2.md

 This rotation allows the sensors (like LIDAR) to scan the surroundings and update the map immediately so exploration can continue smoothly.

-Add this after the previous funciton
+Add this after the previous function.

 ```cpp
 void Explore::spinGoal()